Kaushal1011/CS441GraphCatchMeRest/README.md

 This project is a part of an assignment in the CS441 Distributed Objects for Cloud Computing course at University of Illinois at Chicago as taught by [Dr Mark Grechanik](https://www.cs.uic.edu/~drmark/).
 The Homework Description can be found [here](https://github.com/0x1DOCD00D/CS441_Fall2023/blob/main/Homework3.md).

+> Note: Due to time constraints on the submission deadline (and poor time management on my part), GPT4 has been used heavily in the creation of this readme and sometimes may sound like a robot wrote it.
+The accuracy of the content however has been verfied by me during the multiple passes I made through the readme.

 ## Requirements fulfilled with features as part of the homework 3

 - [x] **RESTful API**: The game is deployed as a RESTful API service, allowing players to interact with the game server using HTTP requests.